thuyvi/beat_the_edutech/README.md

 I know that I should keep moving on, believing the journey to define myself.

-I just wish that I have someone who keen on knowing what I feel and what I head to...
+I just wish that I have someone who is keen on knowing what I feel and what I head to...

 ![](https://2.bp.blogspot.com/-jXgVRJ_LzzA/WnDtIcBuk8I/AAAAAAAAG3s/2HFnCGm77IkX6Hr2dTa6MAVHhI5eLXxXQCLcBGAs/s1600/try-hard.gif)